 - Egg - you can substitute a flax egg for the egg in this recipe.

 - Sauce - You don't like a basil cream sauce?
-You can use a traditional marinara sauce, like Rao's, on top of the meatballs.
+You can use a traditional marinara sauce on top of the meatballs.

 How To Make Gluten Free Turkey Meatballs: Step-By-Step